4 - Filter equipment and Espresso Pots

 Do I need fresh coffee?

 Yes, absolutely.
 Filter coffee shows the freshness of the bean extremely clearly – old beans taste flat and papery.
-Freshly roasted (1–3 weeks after roasting) is a must, freshly ground (minutes before brewing) is the second must.
+Freshly roasted (1–3 weeks after roasting) is mandatory, freshly ground (minutes before brewing) is the second mandatory step.

 V60 uses conical filters (HARIO Original), Chemex uses its own thick-walled filters (foldable or pre-folded), AeroPress uses its own round filters (included).
 Other methods do not require paper.